creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-28-CurriculumLearningByDIH.md

 ## Dynamic Instantaneous Hardness

 The goal of the measure is to get the utility of each sample in the future in order to select them wisely.
-The Dynamic Instantaneous Hardness (DIH) is defined as the exponential moving average of an instantaneous hardness measure of a sample over time, the instantaneous hardness $$a_t(i)$$ being a measure retrieved from the epoch that have just being computed.
+The Dynamic Instantaneous Hardness (DIH) is defined as the exponential moving average of instantaneous hardness measures of a sample over time, the instantaneous hardness $$a_t(i)$$ being a measure retrieved from the epoch that has just been computed.

 $$
 r_{t+1}(i) = \left\{